 - Each client has the right to represent him or herself at the hearing or to bring someone else such as a lawyer, friend, or relative to represent him or her.

 How do I file an appeal?

-Every form from Welfare has an appeal section on it.
+Every form from the Department of Human Services has an appeal section on it.
 You need to do five things:

-- Where it says, “I want to appeal,” write,“I don’t agree with this decision.”
+- Where it says “I want to appeal,” you should write: “I don’t agree with this decision.”

 - Check the box for a “face-to-face” hearing or phone hearing.
 Also check the box for an interpreter, if one is needed.